 But it isn’t just that investors demand a higher return when they buy a risky asset like stocks.
 Corporations should also supply it.
 As the economy grows, corporate earnings ought to climb, and shareholders may also collect dividends.
-By contrast, with bonds, overall yields shouldn’t be greater than the growth rate of nominal gross domestic product—and right now they’re below the GDP growth rate.
+By contrast, with bonds, overall yields shouldn’t be greater than the growth rate of nominal gross domestic product—and, in recent years, they’ve been below the GDP growth rate.
 That suggests bond investors will earn modest returns, and they could see bond prices tumble if interest rates rise.

 While the long-term outlook may be brighter for stocks than for bonds, there’s one caveat and one wildcard.
 The caveat: The full benefit of economic growth won’t necessarily flow through to shareholders.
 Earnings per share may not match the economic growth rate, which means share price gains could lag behind GDP.
 And then there’s the wildcard: What value will investors put on corporate earnings and dividends?
 The fact is, today, U.S. stocks aren’t cheap.